Totoual/oef-sdk-python/docs/source/user/defining-data-model.rst

 Finally, every attribute might have a `description` that explains the purpose of the attribute.

 **Example**: suppose we have a bookshop, and we want to describe the books we sell.
-Presumably we would like to include: the following properties of our books:
+Presumably, we would like to include: the following properties of our books:

 * The `title`